Key Differences Between Forward and Reverse DNS Lookup

 - Your server will translate that information into a web address in the form of www.example.host.

 While forward and reverse DNS lookup have many similarities and are very useful, there are additional steps involved with reverse DNS.
-The understanding of both creates a more complete picture of how the internet stores and retrieves crucial information.Read the other articles
+The understanding of both creates a more complete picture of how the internet stores and retrieves crucial information.Read other articles